 Finding “the one”

-We met 7 years ago during my National Youth Service in Ibadan.
+We met 7 years ago during my National Youth Service (NYSC) in Ibadan.
 We became friends and kept in touch even after I left the country (Nigeria) for my Masters Degree in the States (USA).
 We evolved from being friends to becoming a significant part of each other’s lives.